Family travel insurance

 Kids travelling

-• be unmarried
+• They must be unmarried

-• not be in full-time employment
+• They mustn’t be in full time employment

 Pre-existing medical conditions and high value items aren’t automatically covered by this policy.
 This means if your kids need cover for these, you may need to pay an additional premium.
 To find out if we’re able to offer you cover, you’ll need to let us know about any pre-existing medical conditions and high value items during the application process.